3 dead in Kurdish center shooting in Paris; suspect arrested

 As she spoke, a crowd nearby chanted, “Erdogan, terrorist” — referring to Turkish President Recep Tayyip Erdoğan — and “Turkish state, assassin.”

 A construction worker who was on a job nearby described seeing the assailant go first to the cultural center, then to the restaurant and then the hairdresser.
-The construction worker said he saw the assailant injure three people, then two passersby intervened and stopped the attacker.
+The construction worker told The Associated Press that he saw the assailant injure three people, then two passersby intervened and stopped the attacker.

 The worker, who spoke on condition his name not be published because he was concerned for his security, described the attacker as silent and calm as he wielded a small-caliber pistol.